FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2025-07-20-worktrees-and-uv.md

 # myproject-hotfix/   (main branch, but no venv yet...)
 ```

+This gives you a clean separation where each worktree operates independently, with different branches checked out yet same git history.
+No more losing your place when switching contexts!

-This was great for avoiding context-switching, but there is (well actually _was_) still a problem.
+But there is (well actually _was_) still a problem: if you need a virtual environment

-If you need a virtual environment (and don't want to mess around with the main repo one), you will need to create a new
+(and don't want to mess around with the main repo one), you will need to create a new
 one on each worktree.

 This process was painfully slow:

 ```bash
 cd ../myproject-hotfix